Specialties

 - Describe the characteristics of pain caused by pericardial inflammation (CR3)

-- Describe the clinical signs of pericarditis, pericardial effusion and pericardial constriction (CR3)
+- Describe the clinical signs and causes of pericarditis, pericardial effusion and constrictive pericarditis/cardiac tamponade (CR3)

 - Describe the ECG changes expected in a patient with acute pericarditis and explain how these differ from the changes seen with an MI (CR3)

-- Describe ECG and echocardiography findings in patients with pericardial effusion and constrictive pericarditis (CR3)
+- Understand the ECG and echocardiography findings in patients with pericardial effusion and constrictive pericarditis/cardiac tamponade (CR3)

 - Describe the management of acute pericarditis (CR3)